danman01/ruby-oop/readme.md

 -------

+### Research: What other kinds of variables are available in Ruby?
+ - Spend 10 minutes, and as a pod:
+  - Investigate what other kinds of variables we can use in Ruby?
+  - How many variable types are there in Ruby?
+  - What are the pros and cons of each kind of variable?

 ## Class Attributes / Variables (5 minutes / 1:25)

 Let's come up with a way of keeping track of how many users have been created total...